PerfectlySoft/PerfectDocs/guide/JSON.md

 }
 ```

-Registering an object requires a unique name which can be any String provided it is unique.
+Registering an object requires a unique name which can be any string provided it is unique.
 It also requires a "creator" function which returns a new instance of the object in question.

 When the system encodes a ```JSONConvertibleObject``` it calls the object's ```getJSONValues``` function.
 This function should return a [String:Any] dictionary containing the names and values for any properties which should be encoded into the resulting JSON string.
 This dictionary **must** also contain a value identifying the object type.
 The value must match the name by which the object was originally registered.
 The dictionary key for the value is identified by the ```JSONDecoding.objectIdentifierKey``` property.

-When the system decodes such an object it will find the ```JSONDecoding.objectIdentifierKey``` value and look up the object creator which had been previously registered.
-It will create a new instance of the type by calling that function and will then call the new object's ```setJSONValues(_ values:[String:Any])``` function.
+When the system decodes such an object, it will find the ```JSONDecoding.objectIdentifierKey``` value and look up the object creator which had been previously registered.
+It will create a new instance of the type by calling that function, and will then call the new object's ```setJSONValues(_ values:[String:Any])``` function.
 It will pass in a dictionary containing all of the deconverted values.
 These values will match those previously returned by the ```getJSONValues``` function when the object was first converted.
-Within the ```setJSONValues``` function the object should retreive all properties which it wants to reinstate.
+Within the ```setJSONValues``` function, the object should retreive all properties which it wants to reinstate.

 The following example defines a custom ```JSONConvertibleObject ``` and converts it to a JSON string.
 It then decodes the object and compares it to the original.
-Note that this example object calls the convenience function ```getJSONValue``` which will pull a named value from the dictionary and permits providing a default value which will be returned if the dictionary does not contain the indicated key.
+Note that this example object calls the convenience function ```getJSONValue```, which will pull a named value from the dictionary and permits providing a default value which will be returned if the dictionary does not contain the indicated key.

 This example is split up into several sections.